 Make the crust: Combine the flour, salt and sugar in the bowl of a food processor.
-Cut the butter into chunks, and add it to the bowl, then run the machine until the mixture forms large clumps — that’s right, just keep running it; it might take another 30 seconds for it to come together, but it will.
+Cube the butter and toss it to the bowl.
+Pulse until the mixture forms large clumps.

-Transfer the dough clumps to prepared baking pan and press it evenly across the bottom and 1/4-inch up the sides.
+Transfer the dough to the prepared baking pan and press it evenly across the bottom and 1/4-inch up the sides.

-Make the filling: Melt your butter and, if desired, brown it too, by continuing to cook the butter in a small saucepan over medium heat, stirring frequently, until golden brown bits form at the bottom, about 5 minutes.
-Transfer butter to a large bowl and let it cool; you can hasten this along by setting it in the freezer for a couple minutes or stirring it over an ice water bath.
+Make the filling: Melt the butter a small saucepan over medium heat.
+If desired, brown it by continuing to cook it, stirring frequently, until golden brown bits form at the bottom, about 5 minutes.
+Transfer butter to a large bowl and let it cool.
+To speed the cooling, set it in the freezer for a couple minutes or stir it over an ice water bath.

-Whisk sugars into butter until smooth, then egg, yolk, salt, bourbon (if using) and vanilla.
+Whisk the sugars into the cooled butter until smooth, then add the egg, yolk, salt, bourbon (if using) and vanilla.
 Stir in flour until just combined, then mix in chocolate and nuts.

 Pour over par-baked crust, spreading evenly.
 Sprinkle lightly with sea salt before baking, if desired.

-Bars are much easier to cut if you let them cool almost completely.
-Once they’re cool, transfer them from the pan to a cutting board with the parchment paper sling you created.
-Cut into 2-inch squares or 1-inch x 2-inch rectangles
+Once they’re cool, transfer them from the pan to a cutting board using the parchment paper overhand.
+Cut into 2-inch squares or 1-inch x 2-inch rectangles.

 Serve plain, with whipped cream or a tiny scoop of vanilla ice cream.